 The U.S. Food and Drug Administration’s (FDA) passed to standardize gluten-free labeling.
 This announcement directly impacts millions of Americans who need to live a gluten-free life because of Celiac disease, gluten intolerance or other medical conditions (like me).
+This is a time to rejoice!
+Finally changes will be made and we will be able to shop without concern.
+I see light at the end of the tunnel.

 According to the 2013 Glutino Survey for Gluten Free Labeling, the FDA’s mandate satisfies the overwhelming majority (92 percent) of consumers who believe there needs to be a clear set of guidelines for what can be labeled gluten-free.